-If semiconductor designers and manufacturers do not continue to adopt our Design-to-Silicon-Yield solutions, we may be unable to increase or maintain our revenue.
+If semiconductor designers and manufacturers do not continue to adopt, or they significantly delay adoption of, our Design-to-Silicon-Yield solutions, our revenue will suffer.

-If semiconductor designers and manufacturers do not continue to adopt our Design-to-Silicon-Yield solutions, both as currently comprised and as we may offer them in the future, our revenue could decline.
-To be successful, we will need to continue to enter into agreements covering a larger number of IC products and processes with existing customers and new customers.
-We need to develop new customer relationships with companies that are integrated device manufacturers, fabless semiconductor companies, and foundries, as well as system manufacturers so that we can continue to implement our Design-to-Silicon-Yield solutions and experience greater market acceptance of our solutions.
+If semiconductor designers and manufacturers do not continue to adopt our Design-to-Silicon-Yield solutions, both as currently comprised and as we may offer them in the future, our revenue will decline.
+We may not be successful if we do not continue to enter into agreements with existing customers and new customers that cover a larger number of IC products and processes.
+If we do not develop new customer relationships with companies that are IDMs, fabless semiconductor companies, and foundries, as well as system manufacturers, the market acceptance of our solutions will suffer.
 Factors that may limit adoption of our Design-to-Silicon-Yield solutions by semiconductor companies include: